Deciding Conjugacy of a Rational Relation: Introduction

-Therefore, to solve the conjugacy problem it suffices to solve it for sumfree expressions.
+We now proceed to solve the conjugacy of sumfree expressions.
 We use pairs of lowercase Greek letters $(\alpha,\beta)$ with suitable modifications to denote pairs of words over $A^* \times A^*$.
 Clearly $\emptyset$ and $(\epsilon,\epsilon)$ are conjugates.
-For an expression of the form $(\alpha,\beta)$, it is straightforward to check conjugacy.
+For an expression of the form $(\alpha,\beta)$, it is straightforward to check conjugacy (see \Cref{isconjugate}).
 Thus, the conjugacy problem is decidable for the class of expressions $\calF_0$.

 To show the decidability of the conjugacy problem for the whole family $\calF$, it suffices to show that if the problem is decidable for $\calF_i$, $i\geq 0$, then it is also decidable for $\calK \calF_i$ and $\calF_{i+1}=\calM \calK \calF_i$.
 Then by induction on $i$ the decidability extends to the whole family $\calF$.